HackShiv/Cert-Notes/README.md

 # CompTIA-Notes
-This repo hopefully helps everyone with their CompTIA Training or learning.
+This hopefully helps everyone with their CompTIA Training or learning.

 <details>
 <summary> CompTIA Cloud Essentials+ </summary>